Pluripo

 8. Reporting violations

 To report a suspected violation of this policy by another user, email abuse@pluripo.com.
-For copyright-specific complaints, see the DMCA Policy.
+For copyright and intellectual-property complaints, see Section 9 below.